ramseyt/NotionToHTML/README.md

 ## Features

-- Simple to use - just one method call.
+**Simple to use - just one method call.**

+    ```notiontohtml.get_from_notion(notion_id, notion_token)```

-- You don't need to worry about the distinction between Notion pages and databases.
+You don't need to worry about the distinction between Notion pages and databases.
 Just pass in a content ID and the library does the rest.

-- Attachments are supported.
+**Attachments are fully supported.**
 All attachments are automatically downloaded.

-- All content and property types are supported.
+**All content and property types are supported.**
 Formatting is preserved as much as possible.
+For example:
-List items such as bullets are properly indented and todo checked/unchecked state is accurately reflected.
+- List items such as bullets are properly indented
+- To-do checked/unchecked state is accurately reflected.
+- All files attached to the page as properies are downloaded, not just files attached to the page itself.

-- Database pages are downloaded and processed concurrently, speeding up the download process.
+**Database pages are downloaded and processed concurrently, speeding up the download process.**

-- For each page downloaded it returns HTML, a BeautifulSoup object, the raw Notion page blocks and page properties, and more.
+**Each page downloaded returns HTML, a BeautifulSoup object, the raw Notion page blocks and page properties, and more.**
-    - So it can also be used as a generic Notion data downloader if you just need access to the raw Notion page data.
+You can use it as a generic Notion data downloader if you just need access to the raw Notion page data.

 ## Limitations

-**A flat list of all pages found is returned to the caller; page hierarchy isn't preserved.**
+**A flat list of all pages found is returned to the caller.
+Page hierarchy isn't preserved.**
-- Due to Notion API limitations it's not possible to tell the difference between a subpage and a mention of a page that's not a subpage.
-This makes it impossible for any hierarchy to be exactly right and it's probably the worst of all cases to be subtly wrong.
+Due to Notion API limitations it's not possible to tell the difference between a subpage and a mention of a page that's not a subpage.
+This makes it impossible for any hierarchy to be exactly right; and it's probably the worst of all cases to be subtly wrong.
+So instead the library returns a flat list of all pages found, and it's up to the caller to structure the pages as they see fit.

 **Links to attachments, other downloaded Notion pages, and other Notion databases are not HTML links.**

-They are instead placeholder strings in a structured format containing the ids of the objects they refer to.
-Callers can easily do a find and replace to replace these placeholders with HTML as needed; the intent is to allow callers to programatically structure downloaded content into any directory structure you want.
+They are instead placeholder strings in a structured format.
+Callers can easily look up the objects these placeholders refer to.
+The intent is for callers to do a find and replace to replace these placeholders with HTML as needed, which allows you to programatically structure downloaded content into any directory structure you want.
 Of course all other links *are* preserved in the returned HTML as-is.

 ## Installation